These are just some of the projects that the Sage Foundation is honored to support:

-Now, Steve’s set himself a new challenge–to take his total raised for CVYP up to £150,000 – helping the Sage Foundation get closer to the ambitious $1 million target.
-The money raised will go toward helping the charity build a new recreation center–providing the disadvantaged young people in the area with the opportunity to experience bike riding, camping, archery, sailing, water sports, heritage walks and much more, usually for the first time.
+Now, Steve’s set himself a new challenge – to take his total raised for CVYP up to £150,000 – helping Sage Foundation get closer to the ambitious $2 million target.
+The money raised will go towards helping the charity build a new recreation center – providing the disadvantaged young people in the area with the opportunity to experience bike riding, camping, archery, sailing, water sports, heritage walks and much more; usually for the first time.

 One thing’s for certain – Steve can’t say he’s not a runner anymore.

 On Mandela Day in South Africa, their country’s citizens are asked to donate 67 minutes of time to give back to their communities.
 Sage employees took this call to action to heart, organizing a volunteer day with Afrika Tikkun, a charity that works towards a future where today’s children and youth are tomorrow’s productive citizens.
 Sage employees dedicated the day to working with children in Diepsloot, an impoverished area north of Johannesburg.
 Diepsloot has a high youth unemployment rate, and is lacking in child development programs.
 When combined with the socioeconomic status of the area, the residents there experience a breakdown in family structures and struggle to see a better future.
 In partnership with Afrika Tikkun, Sage employees bonded with the children through fun and educational activities.